Israel criticises Swedish plan to recognise state of Palestine

 Meanwhile Palestinian president Mahmoud Abbas said the Swedish announcement was "great and honourable" and he hoped other countries would follow suit, according to the official Palestinian news agency WAFA.

-Palestinians seek statehood in the Israeli-occupied West Bank, adjacent East Jerusalem and the blockaded Gaza Strip.
+Palestinians seek statehood in the Israeli-occupied West Bank and the blockaded Gaza Strip, with East Jerusalem as their capital.
 They have sought to side-step stalled peace talks by lobbying foreign powers to recognise their sovereignty claim.

 The U.N.
 General Assembly approved the de facto recognition of the state of Palestine in 2012 but the European Union and most EU countries have yet to give official recognition.